libp2p/specs/webrtc/private-to-private.md

 ## Motivation

-libp2p transport protocol using the W3C defined WebRTC connection establishment flow, among other things enabling **hole punching in the browser**.
+libp2p transport protocol enabling two private nodes (e.g. two browsers) to establish a direct connection.

 Browser _A_ wants to connect to Browser node _B_ with the help of server node _R_.
 Both _A_ and _B_ can not listen for incoming connections due to running in a constrained environment (i.e. a browser) with its only transport capability being the W3C WebRTC `RTCPeerConnection` API and being behind a NAT and/or firewall.